NN-Labs®, LLC. receives New Phase I SBIR Award from the NSF on June 1, 2009

-Michael Cate of NN-Labs acknowledged in paper published in Analytical Chemistry demonstrating use of NN-Labs’ oleic iron oxide in magnetizing fluorescent dye-encapsulating liposomes.
+Michael Cate of NN-Labs® acknowledged in paper published in Analytical Chemistry demonstrating use of oleic iron oxide from NN-Labs® in magnetizing fluorescent dye-encapsulating liposomes.

 NN-Labs® has developed a new environmentally-friendly, heavy metal-free, high performance alternative to cadmium selenide-based (CdSe) quantum dots, indium phosphide.
 Indium phosphide, introduced in April 2009, offers high performance while eliminating the use of cadmium, a level A toxic element with zero use tolerance for purpose-built commercial application.